 What creative strategies have filmmakers and artists used to disrupt or reverse the cinematic gaze when working with materials that dehumanise and erase certain groups, while elevating and sanitising others?

-Unlike written documents, image and sound recordings tend to contain unfiltered, uncensored ‘noise’ which exceeds the intention of the original filmmaker, and which resists full comprehension or interpretation.
-How can we use the ambiguous or disruptive qualities of recordings to give meaning to our perception of history?
+Unlike written documents, image and sound recordings tend to contain unfiltered, uncensored information or ‘noise’ which exceeds the intention of the original filmmaker, and which resists full comprehension or interpretation.
+How have artists used the ambiguous or disruptive qualities of recordings to enrich perceptions of historical meaning?

 Some artists and filmmakers have raided the history of fiction cinema, transforming fragments of fiction film into documents that speak to us of the social relations embedded in the experience of cinema.
-What is it about this process that is so compelling?
+How does this work complicate our understanding of documentary and fiction?

 (Image: Still from Home Stories, Matthias Muller, Germany, 1990)